juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 {% endraw %}

 where m equals to the constant 748.95 and b equals to the constant -627.29.
+This can also be interpreted as: a unit increase in CPU speed is associated with 748.95  unit increase in the computer price.

 A straight line that tries to cover the entire set of data points is really useful because we have an explicit guide that represent our data points, this line is represented by a mathematical function and because it is continuous it can output not only the values from the data-set but a lot of more values (infinite values).
 For example we know that for cpu-speed of 5.2 Ghz the price is 3000 usd dollars but what about a new computer of speed 3.7 Ghz? if we use our straight line as a reference we can get an estimate.